Coles Logo

 Font and Colors

-The bold geometric grotesque used in the word mark Coles has several counterparts.
+The bold geometric grotesque used in the Coles wordmark has several counterparts.
 First of all, it is similar to the Avant-Garde Gothic Demi Bold created by Herb Lubalin & Tom Carnase.
 It also resembles Touche Medium by Indian Type Foundry, Sonny Gothic Regular by W Foundry, and (to a lesser extent) Qanelas Soft Semi Bold by Radomir Tinkov.